-13.4 Staff members with cash-related functions
+13.4.
+Staff members of the Cash division

-The following shall be prohibited for staff members with special functions in connection with banknotes: purchasing, selling or holding shares, participation certificates or bonds of a contractual partner (e.g. Orell Füssli) or a supplier (e.g. Fortress/Landgart, SICPA).
+The following shall be prohibited for staff members with special functions in connection with banknotes: purchasing, selling or holding shares, participation certificates or bonds of a contractual partner (e.g. Orell Füssli) or a supplier (e.g. SICPA).